-International Medical Corps’ emergency response team is on the ground in Indonesia to support response efforts following a series of powerful earthquakes that struck the Indonesian island of Sulawesi on Friday, September 28.
-The largest quake, a powerful magnitude 7.4, shook the region at 5:02 p.m. local time, triggering a tsunami that hit nearby coastlines, including the coastal city of Palu.
-The massive earthquake was centered about 35 miles northeast of Donggala and 50 miles north of Palu, which have a combined population of more than 600,000 people.
-Indonesia’s National Board of Disaster Management (BNPB) estimates that 2.4 million people have been affected by the earthquake and tsunami.
-Reported needs include shelter, clean water, food, fuel, medicines and medical personnel.
+International Medical Corps’ emergency response team is on the ground in Indonesia to support response efforts following a series of powerful earthquakes that struck the Indonesian island of Sulawesi on Friday, September 28, centered about 35 miles northeast of Donggala and 50 miles north of Palu, which have a combined population of more than 600,000 people.
+The largest quake, a powerful magnitude 7.4, shook the region at 5:02 p.m. local time, triggering a tsunami that hit nearby coastlines.
+Indonesia’s National Board of Disaster Management (BNPB) estimates that 2.4 million people have been affected by the earthquake and tsunami, and man remain in need of shelter, clean water, food, fuel, medicines and medical personnel, and psychosocial support.

-Our emergency response team is in Palu and Jakarta assessing needs, mobilizing our network of partner organizations and planning our immediate response and recovery activities.
-We are coordinating with on-the-ground actors, governments and other agencies.
-Because of International Medical Corps’ deep experience in the country, we can quickly mobilize staff and assets across a range of sectors as priority needs are identified.
+Our emergency response team is in Palu and Jakarta assessing needs, mobilizing our network of partner organizations and implementing our response and recovery activities.
+We are coordinating with on-the-ground actors, governments and other agencies to provide shelter, mental health services and water, sanitation and hygiene services.
+Because of International Medical Corps’ deep experience in the country, we can quickly mobilize staff and assets across a range of sectors as further needs are identified.

 International Medical Corps first deployed to Indonesia in 2000, when we established an emergency healthcare program in North Maluku.
 We then expanded to other areas following crises in Maluku, West and Central Kalimantan, Madura Island, North and Central Sulawesi, and North Sumatra.
 In 2004, International Medical Corps was among the first international relief organizations to reach Indonesia’s hard-hit Aceh region following the giant Indian Ocean tsunami.
 We provided a broad range of healthcare services—including emergency medicine, trauma surgery, and maternal and child health—in some of the worst-hit communities of that disaster, which claimed approximately 230,000 lives across the Indian Ocean region.